jbruce12000/python-google-spreadsheet/README.md

 Batch Update:

     This is experimental.
-If you want to bulk update a spreadsheet and the first column is the key and the data has one header row, you can use this.
-    If key exists that row is updated.
-If not, the row is inserted.
-Blank cells do NOT get updated.
-This is much faster than delete / insert.
+This takes starting x,y (upper left) and ending x,y (lower right) coordinates of a box in the spreadsheet and fills it with data in the given list of lists.  cells in the box, but not in the data are blanked out.
+This operation is fast and is much better than deleting rows and adding rows.

+    This example would populate two rows with 3 populated columns.
+    All cells in the 4th column and all cells in rows 3 to 10 will be blanked out because there is no data for them.

     >>> sheet = api.get_worksheet('tkZQWzwHEjKTWFFCAgw', 'od7')
-    >>> sheet.batch_verify_key_content([['key1','a','1'],['key2','b','2']])
+    >>> sheet.batch((2,1),(10,4),[['row1','a','1'],['row2','b','2']])

 That's it.